qtnc/6pad2/doc/python-scripting-api.md

 :	Redo the last operation, as if Edit>Redo had been chosen by the user. pushUndoState(UndoStateCompatibleObject) -> None:
 :	Push an undoable operation on the top of the undo stack.
-The object passed must have the two methods undo(self,page) and redo(self,page).
+The object passed must have the two methods undo(self,page) and redo(self,page). doteditorconfig(key, defaultValue = '') -> str
+:	Get the value of a configuration key that can be found in .editorconfig files for the current file.
+If the key is not found, defaultValue is returned.
+Note that .editorconfig configuration directives are loaded/updated when the file is loaded, reloaded or saved.

 ## Members
 int closed (read only):